SteffenEger/dldh/README_2020.md

 - Spelling normalization & OCR
 - Stylometry
 - Analysis of scientific texts
+- Ethics & Bias
+- Explainability and Interpretability

-Each topic will be assigned 1 to 4 students, who will present it jointly. **Note that groups of 3 or more students must conduct an own experiment to be discussed in their term papers**.
+Each topic will be assigned 1 to 4 students, who will present it jointly. **Note that groups of 3 or more students must conduct an own experiment to be discussed in their term papers** (this is relevant only for the term papers).

 ### Literature